Currency:

 In this regard, can such a status be wrong?

-I did some digging and checking.
+I did some digging and checked.
 It turned out that their server was returning status 200 for every page that ever existed on their site.
 Because of this, old products were not removed from the search engine index and pushed out products that could actually be bought from the first page.

 Server response codes - status 301